Updated: Dec 19, 2022

 Can Bicyclists Prevent Fatalities in Traffic Accidents?

-Although automakers may not yet have developed the detection sensitivity required to achieve this, the IIHS believes that enhanced technology will avoid or lessen a large number of rear-end bicycle accidents, resulting in far fewer bike deaths and injuries in traffic.
+Although automakers may not yet have developed the detection sensitivity required to achieve this, the IIHS believes that enhanced technology will avoid or lessen many rear-end bicycle accidents, resulting in far fewer bike deaths and injuries in traffic.

 Rear-end bicycle accidents, like rear-end car accidents, nearly never include the bicyclist who is hit from behind.
 The failure of the person driving the car that strikes the bicycle from behind to see or appropriately react to the bicyclist almost always causes such accidents.
 Without bike lanes, a cyclist has a limited chance of avoiding a collision with an inattentive car.
 A bicyclist lacks the acceleration ability to move out of the way of any motorist about to rear-end the rider, even when employing rear-view mirrors.